Things to know for Wednesday

 Keep up with what’s happening on the Events Calendar.

 Cloudy with periods of rain.
-High 44F.
-Winds SE at 15 to 25 mph.
-Chance of rain 90%.
-Rainfall near a quarter of an inch.
+Some sleet may mix in early.
+High 41F.
+Winds E at 10 to 20 mph.
+Chance of rain 100%.
+Rainfall around a half an inch.

 Did we miss something?
 Add it to the comments below.
 Follow @northend.waterfront on Instagram and tag #northend or #bostonwaterfront to have your photo featured!